Noah Kim

-Early years
+Early life

 Kim attended Westfield High School in Centreville, Virginia.
-He became the starting quarterback on the football team as a sophomore, leading them to an undefeated state championship under the command of Coach Quentin "Hammertime" Banyai.
-As a sophomore in 2018, he broke his femur in the state semifinals.
+He became the starting quarterback on the football team as a sophomore, leading them to a 15-0 record and the 2017 state championship.
+As a junior in 2018, he broke his femur in the state semifinals.
 Kim led his team to a 41–2 record in his three years as a starter, passing for 6,756 yards and 87 touchdowns and rushing for 1,056 yards and 23 touchdowns.
 Kim committed to play college football for the Virginia Tech Hokies.
 However Kim flipped his commitment to Michigan State University.